rickykoter/CS1632_Deliverable6/README.md

 ###6) Run the program and tests
 The main ChatApp class is in the "src" directory, and the tests are in "test" directory.
+If not already set as source folders, add both directories (test and src) to the Build Path by right clicking each directory in Eclipse and selecting Build Path -> Use as Source Folder.